 Perhaps It’s Time to Consider Majors that are Sustainable in Tough Times

-Students usually choose their majors over time.
+Students usually choose a major over a period of time.
 I have always been a fan of taking a variety of classes until you find the ones that you enjoy most and choosing a major around that.
-Every school, including UCF, has its more popular majors as well.
+Every school, including FSU, has its more popular majors as well.
 However; in these unprecedented times, students might want to take recent events into consideration when choosing a major.